In this document

 Android Operating System: The core operating system is built on top of the Linux kernel.
 All device resources, like camera functions, GPS data, Bluetooth functions, telephony functions, network connections, etc. are accessed through the operating system.

-Android Application Runtime: Android applications are most often written in the Java programming language and run in the Dalvik virtual machine.
+Android Application Runtime: Android applications are most often written in the Java programming language and run in the Android runtime (ART).
 However, many applications, including core Android services and applications are native applications or include native libraries.
-Both Dalvik and native applications run within the same security environment, contained within the Application Sandbox.
+Both ART and native applications run within the same security environment, contained within the Application Sandbox.
 Applications get a dedicated part of the filesystem in which they can write private data, including databases and raw files.

 Android applications extend the core Android operating system.
 There are two primary sources for applications: